scohen40/ProfessorNotes/readme.md

 benefit from a fast, straightforward way to keep track of information related to different students.
 Thus, the idea of Professor Notes was born.
-While working on Professor Notes, we really enjoyed the opportunity to implement a range of Android features including fragments and RecyclerView.
-One of the coolest parts was the chance to do something we had not discussed in class – connect to a database.
-In order to save notes so professors can access them after exiting, we implemented a SQLite database.
+While working on Professor Notes, we really enjoyed the opportunity to implement a range of Android features including fragments and RecyclerView, and SQLite database.
-It was great to learn about SQLite, and we hope to use it again and our other newly-gained skills in our future creations.

 **Future Enhancements**
 ***